hagleitner/SoftwareDevelopmentStandards/Documentation/REST/rest.md

 * The GET endpoint https://adventure-works.com/orders will deliver a collection of orders.
 * The GET endpoing https://adventure-works.com/service-version will deliver a single data object, therefore singular is ok here.

+## Elements with multiple Ids

+If an element is identifiable by multiple Ids, we decide for a primary id.
+This is then used in endpoints like:

+/standard/v1/devices/{primaryId}/datalinks

+Additional Ids must be resolved first by the client.
+For this we provide a search-like endpoint:

+/standard/v1/devices?identifierType=componentId?identifier="xyz"